Domitnator/kentico-kontent-nuxt-module/README.md

 Add kentico cloud super power to your nuxt app

 ### ** Update: Beta 6
 Want to use the new Kentico Cloud Delivery Beta 6 already?
-Then switch to this branche: https://github.com/Domitnator/kenticocloud-nuxt-module/tree/UpgradeToBeta6 (which is als available at NPM: https://www.npmjs.com/package/kenticocloud-nuxt-module/v/2.1.0)
+Then switch to this branche: https://github.com/Domitnator/kenticocloud-nuxt-module/tree/UpgradeToBeta6 (which is also available at NPM: https://www.npmjs.com/package/kenticocloud-nuxt-module/v/2.1.0)

 ## Features